Codealike/Codealike-KnowledgeBase/clear-visual-studio-component-cache.md

 While there are many ways to ask Visual Studio "politely" to rebuild it, this is the rudest but guaranteed way to do it.

+On Visual Studio 2017

+	1. Close Visual Studio (ensure devenv.exe is not present in the Task Manager)
+	2. Delete the %USERPROFILE%\AppData\Local\Microsoft\VisualStudio\15.0\ComponentModelCache directory
+	3. Restart Visual Studio.

 On Visual Studio 2015

 	1. Close Visual Studio (ensure devenv.exe is not present in the Task Manager)